-9. C. Provisions applicable to any recipient.
+C. Provision applicable to any recipient.

-1. You must inform us immediately of any information you receive from any source alleging a violation of a prohibition in paragraph A.1 of this award term.

-2. Our right to terminate unilaterally that is described in paragraph A.2 or B of this section: a.
+- 1. You must inform us immediately of any information you receive from any source alleging a violation of a prohibition in paragraph A.1 of this award term. - 2.
+Our right to terminate unilaterally that is described in paragraph A.2 or B of this section: - a.
 Implements section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended (22 U.S.C.
-7104(g)), and b.
-Is in addition to all other remedies for noncompliance that are available to us under this award.3.
+7104(g)), and - b.
+Is in addition to all other remedies for noncompliance that are available to us under this award. - 3.
 You must include the requirements of paragraph A.1 of this award term in any subaward you make to a private entity.

-C. Definitions.
-For purposed of this award term:
+D. Definitions.
+For purposes of this award term:

-1. "Employee" means either:

-a.
-An individual employed by you or a subrecipient who is engaged in the performance of the project or program under this award; or b.
-Another person engaged in the performance of the project or program under this award and not compensated by you including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements.

-E. "Forced Labor" means labor obtained by any of the following methods: the recruitment, harboring, transportation, provision, or obtaining of a person for labor services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

-1. "Private entity" means:

-a.
-Any entity other than a State, local government, Indian Tribe, or foreign public entity, as those terms are, defined in 2 CFR 175.25. b.
-Includes:

-1. A nonprofit organization, including any nonprofit institution of higher education, hospital, or tribal organization other than one included in the definition of Indian Tribe at 2 CFR 175.25(b). ii.
+- 1. "Employee" means either: - a.
+An individual employed by you or a subrecipient who is engaged in the performance of the project or program under this award; or - b.
+Another person engaged in the performance of the project or program under this award and not compensated by you including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements. - 2.
+"Forced labor" means labor obtained by any of the following methods: the recruitment, harboring, transportation, provision or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery. - 3.
+"Private entity" means: - a.
+Any entity other than a State, local government, Indian Tribe, or foreign public entity, as those terms are, defined in 2 CFR 175.25. - b.
+Includes: - i.
+A nonprofit organization, including any nonprofit institution of higher education, hospital, or tribal organization other than one included in the definition of Indian Tribe at 2 CFR 175.25(b). - ii.
 A for-profit organization.

-2. "Severe forms of trafficking in persons", "commercial sex act", and "coercion" have the meaning given at section 103 of the TVPA, as amended (22 U.S.C.
+4. "Severe forms of trafficking in persons," "commercial sex act," and "coercion" have the meanings given at section 103 of the TVPA, as amended (22U.S.C.
 7102).